Antropocosmist/my_competencies/README.md

 I'm full-time enthusiast, networker and navigator <br />
 I like to create connections, to draw, to play guitar, to sing songs, to write a poetry, to make videos, and to develop interesting projects! <br />
 I'm Immortalist, Posthumanist and Cosmist <br />
-I believe in friendship and Open Code <br />
+I believe in friendship and pray to Open Code <br />

 - [Not full list of my videos](https://github.com/Antropocosmist/my_competencies/blob/main/full-list-of-my-videos.md)